Kitten Cannibalism: Report Shows ‘Questionable’ Government Experiments

 — FOIA // FEED (@FOIAFeed) March 20, 2019

-According to Keen, who left the USDA after drawing attention to the mistreatment of livestock in 2015, said that the research around toxoplasmosis has helped to curtail the disease, but that government scientists have not made significant new findings in decades.
+Keen, who left the USDA after drawing attention to the mistreatment of livestock in 2015, said that the research around toxoplasmosis has helped to curtail the disease, but that government scientists have not made significant new findings in decades.
 Keen and the leaders of the White Coat Waste Project contend that work can continue with existing samples and that there is no need to continue infecting and killing cats or dogs to accommodate further research.

 Additionally, the group points out, research of toxoplasmosis is outside of the purview of the USDA, as dogs and cats are not part of the food supply in the U.S.

 “It’s totally unrelated to the food safety mission,” Keen said.
-“We shouldn’t be paying for that as taxpayers.”

 About 4,000 cats have been killed so far at a cost of around $22 million.
 USDA publications describe experiments that involve feeding cat hearts, brains, tongues, and other tissue to other cats, as well as feeding cats parts of dogs.
 In other cases, tissue from cats was injected directly into mice.